joekelly10/plump-gpt/README.md

 # Please Note

 Plump GPT is a personal project I originally had no intention of sharing, so this isn't meant to be polished, production ready code.
-I use it a lot, and I could probably be persuaded to develop it properly, but it works for my needs as is, and I'm currently focused on other things!
+I use it a lot, and I could probably be persuaded to develop it properly, but it works for my needs as is, and I'm currently focusing on other things!